CourseReps/ECEN452-SP18/Students/joshruff/Lab9/Readme.md

 ![SmithChart](Smith.PNG)
+S11 is plotted on the Smith Chart above.
 The marker m1 shows the load experienced by the simulated patch at 3 GHz.
-Ideally, the load should be centered at z=1+0j at this frequency.
-The load shown is 1.1064 -.032j which is very cloase to the ideal value.
+For an ideal match, the load should be centered at z=1+0j at this frequency.
+The load shown is 1.1064 -.032j which is very close to the ideal value.